equinix-labs/terraform-equinix-metal-eks-anywhere/README.md

      ```sh
      metal ip request --facility da11 --type public_ipv4 --quantity 16 --tags eksa
+     ```

+     > **Note**
+     > IP reservations would ideally be created within the Metro, facility is used as a workaround to the CLI's limitations for now.

+     These variables will be referred to in later steps in executable snippets to refer to specific addresses within the pool.
+The correct IP reservation is chosen by looking for and expecting a single IP reservation to have the "eksa" tag applied.

+     ```sh
      #Capture the ID, Network, Gateway, and Netmask using jq
      POOL_ID=$(metal ip list -o json | jq -r '.[] | select(.tags | contains(["eksa"]))? | .id')
      POOL_NW=$(metal ip list -o json | jq -r '.[] | select(.tags | contains(["eksa"]))? | .network')